Israel - CO2 emissions

 Year Value

-The value for CO2 emissions from residential buildings and commercial and public services (million metric tons) in Israel was 2.77 as of 2008.
-As the graph below shows, over the past 37 years this indicator reached a maximum value of 2.80 in 2007 and a minimum value of 0.00 in 1971.
+CO2 emissions from residential buildings and commercial and public services (% of total fuel combustion) in Israel was 1.11 as of 2014.
+Its highest value over the past 43 years was 4.30 in 2004, while its lowest value was 0.00 in 1971.

 Definition: CO2 emissions from residential buildings and commercial and public services contains all emissions from fuel combustion in households.
 This corresponds to IPCC Source/Sink Category 1 A 4 b.
 Commercial and public services includes emissions from all activities of ISIC Divisions 41, 50-52, 55, 63-67, 70-75, 80, 85, 90-93 and 99.